 In Livingston, where hundreds of residents attended public forums and rallies to protest charter schools in a high-performing school district, Justin Escher Alpert, a vocal critic, said, “I am relieved that the Christie Administration sided with The People.”

 Two charter schools sought to open that would draw from Millburn were:

 - , for students from Livingston, Millburn-Short Hills and West Orange school districts.

 - , for students from Millburn-Short Hills, South Orange-Maplewood, Union, West Orange, and Livingston.

 The suburban districts said charter schools could drain their already strapped budgets and acted together to persuade the state Department of Education from granting approval.

 In South Orange-Maplewood, Superintendent Brian Osborne said, "We appreciate NJDOE’s decision and are now focused on redoubling our efforts to ensure that all students receive the excellent education they need to be on a pathway to college and career readiness."

-Millburn hosted a Save Our Schools rally to draw attention to a package of reforms being considered in Trenton.
+Millburn hosted a to draw attention to a package of reforms being considered in Trenton.